General Education

 Graduates of Colorado State University Pueblo are lifelong learners who have developed the intellectual and ethical foundations necessary for an understanding of and respect for humanity as well as the knowledge and skills necessary to adapt to the demands of a rapidly changing society.

 To help students achieve these goals, the skills component of the CSU Pueblo general education program is designed to give students the written communication and quantitative reasoning skills necessary for success in their undergraduate studies and future careers.
 The knowledge component is designed to give students direct experience in the methods of thought and inquiry in three central areas of academic endeavor: the arts and humanities; the social sciences; and the natural and physical sciences.
+Through study in the sciences, mathematics, social sciences, humanities, histories, languages, and the arts students will engage with big questions, both contemporary and enduring.

-- Apply numeric, symbolic and geometric skills to formulate and solve quantitative problems.
-(Quantitative Reasoning)
+- Quantitative Reasoning: Apply numeric, symbolic and geometric skills to formulate and solve quantitative problems.

 The Colorado guaranteed transfer program (gtPathways) is a set of general education courses that the state guarantees to transfer.
 Certain courses taken at Colorado public colleges and universities are guaranteed to transfer among all two- and four-year public institutions in the state.
 Up to 31 credit hours of successfully completed (C- or better) courses in general education will count toward general education or graduation requirements.
 These courses are not based on equivalencies but meet specific content and competency criteria.
-Additional information about gtPathways is available at http://highered.colorado.gov/Academics/Transfers/gtPathways/.
+Additional information about gtPathways is available at CDHE website.
 The gtPathways courses offered at CSU Pueblo are identified in the skills and knowledge components below.
 They are listed according to their appropriate gtPathways code, which is common among all gtPathways courses in Colorado.

 The general education requirement for graduation with a BA or BS degree includes a total of 35 semester credits in two categories: